 Imagine providing a customized dashboard summarizing your firm’s current status for every audience: executives, stock analysts, employees, regulators and even customers.

-Dashboards not only help maximize operational efficiencies, but they also help spot cost-saving opportunities which never would have seen before.
+Dashboards in the banking industry not only help maximize operational efficiencies, but they also help spot cost-saving opportunities which never would have seen before.
 Data visualization also helps track trends throughout the organization, so you can make changes and alterations that eliminate problems before they even present themselves.

 Dashboards have long been developed specifically for CEOs and CFOs.
 But now, managers at all levels are calling for individualized dashboards to help complete day-to-day tasks.